Frequently Asked Questions:

 What is this “obey” stuff!

 This tradition does not speak of a subordinate difference (though try to convince your guests of that!), but instead reminds the groom of the confidence the bride has in him.
-Love has caused him to recognize her value - so she rightfully trusts him to put her interests above his own.
+Love has caused him to recognize her value – so she rightfully trusts him to put her interests above his own.
 To “obey” in marriage means: “rely upon”.
-Both love sacrificially, but the greater burden is always on the one being relied upon - because that person must be “trustworthy”.
+Both love sacrificially.
+Both may lead as the occasion requires.
+So both rely upon and consequentially submit to the other (notice that the Bible affirms this in Ephesians 5:21 & 25).
+The greater burden is always on the one being relied upon, whatever the circumstance, because that person must be reliable – so the historical tradition was to remind the man of his duties rather than diminish the woman.